 separate projects / python packages.

-• The Alias Plugin lets you define command aliases,
+- The Alias Plugin lets you define command aliases,

 much like git, and also makes available any beet-prefixed commands

-• The Import Inspect Plugin lets you inspect
+in yourPATHas well. - The Import Inspect Plugin lets you inspect

-the metadata changes to be applied when importing.
+the metadata changes to be applied when importing. - The Modify On Import Plugin lets you

 define metadata changes to occur on import when the specified

-• The Replace Format Plugin defines format
+queries match. - The Replace Format Plugin defines format

 functions for search/replace of text, both single replacements and

-applications of a set of replacements like the built in replace
+applications of a set of replacements like the built inreplace

-• The Saved Formats Plugin lets you define
+configuration option. - The Saved Formats Plugin lets you define

 saved, named format strings by storing them in fields for later

-• The Saved Queries Plugin lets you save
+reference. - The Saved Queries Plugin lets you save

 queries by name for later use.